 There are three million smallholder subsistence farmers in Uganda, each with 2.5 hectares of farmland on average.
+Livestock farming is of particular importance to optimising incomes and contributing to food security.

 With its primarily tropical climate, Uganda is experiencing significant effects of climate change.
 The increased frequency of extreme weather events like floods and drought has social-economic impact on vulnerable rural communities.